Cancer Research UK Clinical Fellow

 Harnessing this, our team has developed a Mini-Gene technology (patent pending) to optimise the delivery and expression of tumour epitopes in murine models of cancer.

-We continue to investigate this system, to identify driver and inhibitor factors, which we hope will lead to future clinical trials of a new platform of cancer vaccines.
+We continue to investigate this system, to identify driver and inhibitor factors across a range of important tumour types, with the aim to commence clinical trials of a promising new platform of cancer vaccines.

 What does being involved in cancer research mean to you?

 It's challenging to explain the emotional rollercoaster that comes with being a cancer physician.
 Statistically, cancer is a burden that 1-in-2 of us will face.
 Modern surgical and radiotherapy techniques offer hope, when the disease is diagnosed early.
-But ultimately, more than half of us who die from cancer, will succumb to the spread of subsequent metastases.
+But ultimately, 90% of us who die from cancer, will succumb to the spread of subsequent metastases.

 Cancer vaccines are a potential route to suppress the development of those mets.
 They may one day save many lives.
 This goal keeps us going when we're working late in the labs.
 And remembering all of our incredible patients, their relatives, and our dedicated colleagues across the NHS and around the world.
 I’m indebted to Cancer Research UK for sponsoring this programme.